tc39/proposal-pattern-matching/README.md

 ## Default Values

-Destructuring can supply a default value with `= <expr>` which is used when a key isn't present.
+Destructuring can supply a default value with `= <expr>` which is used when a key isn’t present.
 Is this useful for pattern matching?

-Optional keys seem reasonable; right now they'd require duplicating the pattern like `{a, b} | {a}` (`b` will be bound to undefined in the RHS if not present).
+Optional keys seem reasonable; right now they’d require duplicating the pattern like `{a, b} | {a}` (`b` will be bound to undefined in the RHS if not present).

 Do we need/want full defaulting?
 Does it complicate the syntax to much to have